 From time to time we all get unsolicited gifts in the mail from various religious organizations in their attempts to raise funds.
 The gift could be as simple as personalized mailing labels, rosary beads, a miraculous medal, bingo chips, pope soap-on-a-roap, etc.

-I recently received in the mail something from a Catholic religious order that still has me a bit puzzled.
+A while back I received in the mail something from a Catholic religious order that still has me a bit puzzled.
 It was a crucifix but it appeared to have been made by Furn-A-Kit or Bush or Sauder because it required some assembly.

 Included in the envelope was a finished wood crucifix that bore a relatively ornate plastic body of Jesus, along with a separate wood stand.
 Sauder would have labeled the crucifix “A” and the stand “B” and the directions would have read, “Insert crucifix A into stand B.”